tslocke/hobocookbook/manual/dryml-guide.markdown

 # What is DRYML?

-DRYML is a template language for Ruby on Rails that you can use in place of Rails' built in ERB templates.
+DRYML is a template language for Ruby on Rails that you can use in place of Rails' built-in ERB templates.
 It is part of the larger Hobo project, but will eventually be made available as a separate plugin.
 DRYML was created in response to the observation that the vast majority of Rails development time seems to be spent in the view-layer.
 Rails' models are beautifully declarative, the controllers can be made so pretty easily (witness the many and various "result controller" plugins), but the views, ah the views...

-Given that so much of the user-interaction we encounter on the web is so similar from one website to another, surely we don't have to code all this stuff up from low-level primitives over and over again?
+Given that so much of the user interaction we encounter on the web is so similar from one website to another, surely we don't have to code all this stuff up from low-level primitives over and over again?
 Please, no!
 Of course what we want is a nice library of ready-to-go user interface components, or widgets, which can be quickly added to our project, and easily tailored to the specifics of our application.

 If you've been at this game for a while you're probably frowning about now.
 Re-use is a very, very thorny problem.
 It's one of those things that sounds straight-forward and obvious in principle, but turns out to be horribly difficult in practice.
 When you come to re-use something, you very often find that your new needs differ from the original ones in a way that wasn't foreseen or catered for in the design of the component.
 The more complex the component, the more likely it is that bending the thing to your needs will be harder than starting again from scratch.

 So the challenge is not in being able to re-use code, it is in being able to re-use code in ways that were not foreseen.
 The reason we created DRYML was to see if this kind of flexibility could be built into the language itself.
-DRYML is a tag based language that makes it trivially easy to give the defined tags a great deal of flexibility.
+DRYML is a tag-based language that makes it trivially easy to give the defined tags a great deal of flexibility.

 So DRYML is just a means to an end.
-The real goal is to create a library of reusable user-interface components that actually succeed in making it very quick and easy to create the view-layer of a web application.
+The real goal is to create a library of reusable user-interface components that actually succeed in making it very quick and easy to create the view layer of a web application.
 That library is also part of Hobo -- the *Rapid* tag library, but Rapid is not covered in this guide.
 Here we will see how DRYML provides the tools and raw materials that make a library like Rapid possible.

 Not covering Rapid means that many of the examples are *not* good advice for use of DRYML in a full Hobo app.
 For example, in this guide you might see